Raleigh NC Restraining Order Violation Attorney

 When someone alleges domestic violence or harassment and goes to civil court to get a protective order or Chapter 50b order, we persuasively argue against the order.
 We will fight the factors that show cause for a protective order, including evidence that you were:

 - Attempting to cause bodily injury

 - Continuing harassment

 - Causing a family member fear or substantial emotional distress

 Protective Order, Harassment Order or Restraining Order Violations

-Whether you have been charged with violating a no-contact order, a protective order or a restraining order, Raleigh attorney Patrick Roberts will work to achieve the outcome that is best for you.
+Whether you have been charged with violating a no-contact order, a protective order or a restraining order, our Raleigh criminal defense attorneys will work to achieve the outcome that is best for you.
 Contact Roberts Law Group, PLLC, to speak with a protective order violations lawyer in North Carolina.